 Thunder Bolt is a dark French roast that is organically sourced.
 It is not as oily as many other French roasts that you'll find.
 It should do well in espresso machines that have automatic grinding.

 When brewed, this coffee gives a smokey and cinnamon aroma.
 Sourced from Colombia and Brazil, this coffee has fruity, earthy, molasses, and tobacco notes.
 With some brewing methods, you might note hints of green apple, lime, and pineapple.
 For espresso, you'll likely detect cinnamon notes.

-Kicking Horse sells their beans both ground and whole.
+Kicking Horse sells their coffee beans both ground and whole.
 Remember that the grind will be a regular grind.
-If you intend to make espresso, buy whole bean and grind it yourself.
+If you intend to make espresso, buy the whole bean and grind it yourself.

 Kicking Horse is a Canadian company, so you will notice their labeling is in English and French.
 The company started in a garage in the Canadian Rockies.
 They have been buying Fairtrade coffee since 1998.
 They have earned numerous accolades for their coffee and their business practices.

 The beans for Cliff Hanger come from Africa, Indonesia, and South and Central America.
 They are organic and sustainably grown in the shade.
 They are also kosher.

 This is a medium roast with a bold flavor.
 It does well with a variety of brewing methods in addition to espresso.

 The enticing aroma has hints of black currant, milk chocolate, and brown sugar.
 Tasting notes include wild berry and cocoa.
 The brew has a silky, smooth body.
 You can get some of the Kicking Horse coffees as whole bean and ground, but Cliff Hanger is only available as whole bean.